 When it comes to woodworking, I enjoy every part.
 From learning new skills, acquiring tools, mastering techniques, designing, building, and refinishing furniture.
 Even the process of milling the lumber and sanding.
 The use of power tools and hand tools to create something from a chunk of wood is a very cool experience.
 The use of a chainsaw to Alaskan mill slabs for later use is just awesome.

-Take a look through my portfolio, and read about me below.
+If this sounds interesting to you, take a look through my Portfolio, and read about me below and on my Blog.
 Check out items I have for sale in my Etsy Store.

-Feel free to email firstname.lastname@example.org with comments, questions, or refinish and build requests.
+Feel free to email firstname.lastname@example.org with comments, questions, build requests, or refinish estimates.
 I’ll be happy to get back to you.